u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 .. image:: deferred_revenues/deferred_revenues03.png
    :align: center
-   :alt: Change of the Income Account for a product in Odoo
+   :alt: Change of the Income Account for a product in Thrive Bureau ERP

 .. tip::
    It is possible to automate the creation of revenue entries for these products (see: